mvolkmann/blog/src/dart.md

 Recall that placing "r" before a literal string creates a "raw string" that doesn't treat the `\` character specially.

-The `String` class defines the following properties:
+The `RegExp` class defines the following properties:

 | Property          | Description                                                                           |
 | ----------------- | ------------------------------------------------------------------------------------- |